-The operation, launched in December 1944, was aimed at driving a wedge between, and surround, Allied forces, including the legendary Canadian First Airborne Division.
+The operation, launched in December 1944, was aimed at driving a wedge between, and surround, Allied forces, including the Canadian First Airborne Division.

 Its German planners were specifically banking on the weather coming to their aid.
 Low fog and cloud neutralized Allied air superiority, and German disinformation campaigns had a good degree of success.

 The Germans, in the meantime, expected the ground to be frozen solid, ideal for the kind of tank warfare that had served them well in the initial conquest of Europe.

 Despite their great initial successes, the counteroffensive faltered when the weather cleared, and the Germans ran into serious fuel shortages that put a big damper on their tank tactics.

 While it was mainly American forces that felt the brunt of this last gasp by the Germans, the First Canadian Airborne division played its part, and is today credited with venturing deeper into enemy territory than any other Canadian force.

 We're going to flash back to a battle that defined the nation even before Canada as we know it was born.